MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

   used for synthesis)
 - a bit more information is written to the log file during decision tree clustering, and a bit less during global variance generation
+- forced alignments are produced at several stages of training
 - untied models are removed after use, saving disk space
 - various minor fixes and changes